Cardiff's history spans over 2000 years.

 Much of the rest of the castle and walls date back to the 19th century, when the third Marquess of Bute employed William Burges to restore, refurbish and rebuild it.

-In the late 19th Century, the 2nd Marquess of Bute built the Glamorganshire canal, which linked Merthyr Tydfil with Cardiff and the Cardiff docks, to take advantage of the huge coal reserves in the area.
+In 1794, the ironmasters of Merthyr Tydfil opened the Glamorganshire Canal, which linked Merthyr Tydfil with Cardiff for the transport of iron and then later used to transport the huge amounts of coal for export following the opening of the West Bute Dock in 1839 by the 2nd Marquess of Bute.
 This saw Cardiff become the biggest coal exporting port in the world, resulting in Edward VII granting Cardiff city status in 1905.
 The port reached its peak in 1913, with more than 10 million tons going through the port.

 After going into decline in the 70’s and 80’s Cardiff’s docks and city centre have now been regenerated.
 Cardiff Bay is now a thriving waterside development, and the construction of the Millennium Stadium in the city centre helped transformed Cardiff into a true European capital city.